GarrettManley/The-Trade-Network/README.md

 YO, ok lets make this work

-Will - get remove item to work and trade table (remember to delete from trade table - not trade) (columns wanted - should be in gui - and if it doesnt work its in string constants)
+Will - get remove item to work and trade table (remember to delete from trade table - not item) (columns wanted - should be in gui - and if it doesnt work its in string constants)